Understanding and Overcoming IT Project Risks

 IT projects can get out of hand quickly, as shifting technical environments and external factors can lead to cost overruns and scope creep.
 Having knowledgeable personnel can greatly aid a project’s chances of success.
 In addition, reassessing the project’s technical complexity at each phase is an effective means of making sure that the project is under control.

 Flyvbjerg and Budzier recommend in their article that organizations conduct stress tests when taking on IT projects, and that the tests encompass more than just the scenario of total project failure.
 For example, can your company absorb the consequences of several medium-sized projects incurring cost overruns?
 Can it survive if its highest-priority project falls short of delivering planned benefits?
 These questions and more are important to examine before going forward with the project.
+You can outsource these tests to software testing and quality assurance companies such as iBeta and others, ensuring IT projects are suitable for desired processes.

 One way to address these questions is by tracking Expected Monetary Value (EMV) throughout the life of the project.
 EMV is the product of the probability of a risk event occurring and its monetary impact.
 For example, if the probability of a risk event occurring is 50 percent and its occurrence will result in a cost of $50,000, the EMV for this event is half of $50,000, or $25,000.